gravity-ui/yagr/docs/en/index.md

 ## Why not Yagr

-If you aren't looking for Yagr features but instead need something specific that isn't in Yagr, use uPlot directly or check the issues (#@TODO).
+If you aren't looking for Yagr features but instead need something specific that isn't in Yagr, use uPlot directly or check the [issues](https://github.com/yandex-cloud/yagr/issues).
 Otherwise, I recommend using and trying to expand Yagr, but also feel free to ask questions and bring up ideas on our [Issues Page](https://github.com/yandex-cloud/yagr/issues).

 ## Features